jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/2_practice/1_base_barplot/task.md

       <li>Calculate the number of votes for each category and product using
       the <a href="https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.groupby.html"><code>groupby</code></a>
       and <a href="https://pandas.pydata.org/docs/reference/api/pandas.core.groupby.DataFrameGroupBy.count.html"><code>count</code></a> functions.</li>
-      <li>Normalize the data by dividing it to the number of participants and multiply it by 100 to get the percentage.
+      <li>Normalize the data by dividing it by the number of participants, then multiply it by 100 to get the percentage.
       We can find the number of participants using the <a href="https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.nunique.html"><code>nunique</code></a> function.</li>
       <li>Rename the <code>participants</code> column to <code>votes</code> using
       the <a href="https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.rename.html"><code>rename</code></a> function.</li>